 Age-specific Teaching styles at Coding Lab:

 - Ages 4-6: Fun!
 Mix of off & on screen

-Teachers kickstart your child’s coding journey with a mixture of off-screen, kinaesthetic and craft activities in the Junior Coders’ Programme.
+Teachers kickstart your child’s coding journey with a mixture of off-screen, kinaesthetic and craft activities in the Junior Coders’ Program.
 It’s all about making it fun for this age!
-Kids programme their favourite stories and watch them come to life, based on popular children’s literature such as Eric Carle’s The Very Hungry Caterpillar.
+Kids program their favourite stories and watch them come to life, based on popular children’s literature such as Eric Carle’s The Very Hungry Caterpillar.
 Kids then learn how to train a robot friend to retrieve objects and say messages.